sitamgithub-MSIT/capstone-project1/README.md

 ## Deployment

 **Containerization**: The project is containerized using Docker.
 The Docker image is built using the `Dockerfile` in the project's root directory.
 That configuration file contains the instructions for building the Docker image while deploying the service in the cloud.
 Currently, only Google Cloud Platform (GCP) is tested for docker image deployment.
-Other cloud platforms not sure about the deployment.
-Alos, one can run the docker image locally with their preferences and own configurations.
+Other cloud platforms are not sure about the deployment.
+Also, one can run the docker image locally with their preferences and own configurations.
 For more follow the instructions in the blog post [here](https://dev.to/pavanbelagatti/a-step-by-step-guide-to-containerizing-and-deploying-machine-learning-models-with-docker-21al).

 **Google Cloud Platform (GCP)**: The project is deployed on the Google Cloud Platform (GCP) using the Cloud Run service.
 The Docker image is deployed on the Cloud Run service.
 To deploy the service to Google Cloud, a very brief overview of some of the steps is provided below:

 - Sign up for a Google Cloud account.
 - Set up a project and enable the necessary APIs (Create a new project in the Google Cloud Console.
   Enable the required APIs, such as Cloud Run and Artifact Registry, through the Console.)
 - Deploy the Docker image to Google Cloud Run.
-(Build and push your Docker image to Google Artifact Registry or another container registry.
+(Build and push your Docker image to the Google Artifact Registry or another container registry.
 Deploy the image to Cloud Run by specifying the necessary configurations.)
 - Access the service using the provided URL.
 (Once deployed, a URL is provided to access the service.
 Use the URL to access the service.)

 For detailed instructions and code examples, please refer to the blog post [here](https://lesliemwubbel.com/setting-up-a-flask-app-and-deploying-it-via-google-cloud/).
 The blog post should be sufficient to get you started with deploying the service on GCP.
-Also, refer to the screenshots in the assets folder for deployment results of this project.
+Also, refer to the screenshots in the assets folder for the deployment results of this project.

 ## Testing